hxtree/galaxyops/platform/README.md

-# Platform
+# @org-platform

+At a base level a platform can just a curated list of perfered packages.
+In addition, platform contains packages related to laying the fundations for other services.

 ## Curated List of Recommend Packages

-At a base level a platform can just a curated list of perfered packages.

 ### Logging